-The application of temporary conformity factors shall be recorded in the certificate of conformity of the vehicle.
-For type approvals under this exception there shall be no declared maximum RDE value.

-2.1.3 The manufacturer shall confirm compliance with point 2.1 by completing the certificate set out in Appendix 9.
-Verification of compliance shall be made in accordance with the rules of in-service conformity.

-2.2.
-The RDE tests required by this Annex at type approval and during the lifetime of a vehicle provide a presumption of conformity with the requirement set out in point 2.1.
-The presumed conformity may be reassessed by additional RDE tests.

 2.3.
-Member States shall ensure that vehicles can be tested with PEMS on public roads in accordance with the procedures under their own national law, while respecting local road traffic legislation and safety requirements.
-If the respective PEMS test is not required by this Regulation the manufacturer may charge a reasonable fee similar to the provision in Article 7(1) of Regulation (EC) No 715/2007.
+Contracting Party shall ensure that vehicles can be tested with PEMS on public roads in accordance with the procedures under their own national law, while respecting local road traffic legislation and safety requirements.

 2.4.
 Manufacturers shall ensure that vehicles can be tested with PEMS by an independent party on public roads, e.g. by making available suitable adapters for exhaust pipes, granting access to ECU signals and making the necessary administrative arrangements.

-If the respective PEMS test is not required by this Regulation the manufacturer may charge a reasonable fee as set out in Article 7(1) of Regulation (EC) No 715/2007.
+2.5.
+In case of difficulty to conduct RDE testing on public roads due to regional law, it is allowed to use test truck duplicating its normal conditions of use as a Contracting Party option.

 3. RDE TEST TO BE PERFORMED

 3.1.
-The following requirements apply to PEMS tests referred to in Article 3(11), second subparagraph.
+The following requirements apply to PEMS tests.

-3.1.0.
+3.1.0.1 The Contracting Party applying WLTC 4 phases